 The experience with Grammarly and Ginger was smooth and promising.
 Grammarly was top-notch, with updated tools, and I can directly vouch for the winning verdict.

-It was evident that Ginger was falling back at certain levels, like the ease of use, which was satisfactory, while Grammarly was power-packed with a stronger AI integration.
+It was evident that Ginger was falling back at certain levels, like the ease of use, which was satisfactory, while Grammarly was doing well with a stronger AI integration.

 Although Grammarly earned a greater score, Ginger’s unique features were remarkable.
 For example, the rephrasing tool was on-point, and the delivery was excellent.